 Compatibility of 5G-NR frame with LTE-TDD frame structure

-With reference to the synchronised operation of 5G-NR BSs and LTE-TDD BSs, noting that every LTE-TDD frame configuration has at least one compatible 5G-NR equivalent configuration, the 5G-NR “DDDDDDDSUU” frame structure with 30 kHz subcarrier spacing (SCS) is the only 5G-NR frame structure that can be aligned to LTE-TDD “DSUDD” frame structure with 15 kHz SCS (LTE-TDD frame configuration #2).
-This means that for the studies considered in this Report, the “DDDDDDDSUU” frame configuration is representative of the performance that 5G-NR would have in case of synchronised operation with a neighbour LTE-TDD network
+With reference to the synchronised operation of 5G-NR BSs and LTE-TDD BSs, noting that every LTE-TDD frame configuration has at least one compatible 5G-NR equivalent configuration, the 5G-NR TDD pattern should be based on the following sequence of DL, UL and special slots: "DDDSUUDDDD".
+Two example variants may be considered:

+Variant 1: LTE-TDD and 5G-NR have an aligned frame start, i.e. "DDDSUUDDDD".

+Variant 2: non-zero frame start offset between LTE-TDD and 5G-NR, e.g. “DDDDDDDSUU”.

+These variants, with 30 kHz subcarrier spacing (SCS) can be aligned to LTE-TDD “DSUDD” frame structure with 15 kHz SCS (LTE-TDD frame configuration #2).

+It is to be noted that there should also be a compatible structure for the symbols within the LTE-TDD "S" subframe.

+For the studies considered in this Report, the “DDDDDDDSUU” frame configuration is used to represent the performance that 5G-NR would have in case of synchronised operation with a neighbour LTE-TDD network. in the same band and in the same area using LTE-TDD frame configuration #2.
+Note that similar results apply in case the non-shifted variant, i.e. "DDDSUUDDDD", is used.

+---------------------------- SESSION 4 has reached this point ------------------